thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

         image: /images/user-guide/ui/widgets/actions/guide/custom-action-with-html-template-16-pe.png
         title: 'After clicking the action button, the device editing window will open.
 Make the necessary changes and click "Save".'

+action-cell-button-1:
+    0:
+        image: /images/user-guide/ui/widgets/actions/guide/action-cell-button-1-pe.png
+        title: 'As an example for this manual, select "Widget header button" action source.
+Input a name for the action and select an icon that will represent a button.
+With this icon, action will be performed.
+Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu.
+After choosing an action type, the drop-down menu "Target dashboard state" appears.
+Select a previously created state you&#39;d like to be transitioned to.
+When the desired state has been selected, click the "Add" button;'
+    1:
+        image: /images/user-guide/ui/widgets/actions/guide/action-cell-button-2-pe.png
+        title: 'Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
+Click "Save";'
+    2:
+        image: /images/user-guide/ui/widgets/actions/guide/action-cell-button-3-pe.png
+        title: 'Click "Apply" to save the widget settings;'
+    3:
+        image: /images/user-guide/ui/widgets/actions/guide/action-cell-button-4-pe.png
+        title: 'Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.'

+action-cell-button-2:
+    0:
+        image: /images/user-guide/ui/widgets/actions/guide/action-cell-button-5-pe.png
+        title: 'After saving the changes, you can see the action button next to the device name to open the device details.
+Click this icon;'
+    1:
+        image: /images/user-guide/ui/widgets/actions/guide/action-cell-button-6-pe.png
+        title: 'You will be transferred to the state specified in the action.'

+widget-header-button-1:
+    0:
+        image: /images/user-guide/ui/widgets/actions/guide/widget-header-button-1-pe.png
+        title: 'As an example for this manual, select "Widget header button" action source.
+Input a name for the action and select an icon that will represent a button.
+With this icon, action will be performed.
+Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu.
+After choosing an action type, the drop-down menu "Target dashboard state" appears.
+Select a previously created state you&#39;d like to be transitioned to.
+When the desired state has been selected, click the "Add" button;'
+    1:
+        image: /images/user-guide/ui/widgets/actions/guide/widget-header-button-2-pe.png
+        title: 'Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
+Click "Save";'
+    2:
+        image: /images/user-guide/ui/widgets/actions/guide/widget-header-button-3-pe.png
+        title: 'Click "Apply" to save the widget settings;'
+    3:
+        image: /images/user-guide/ui/widgets/actions/guide/widget-header-button-4-pe.png
+        title: 'Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.'

+widget-header-button-2:
+    0:
+        image: /images/user-guide/ui/widgets/actions/guide/widget-header-button-5-pe.png
+        title: 'After saving the changes, you can see the action button next to the device name to open the device details.
+Click this icon;'
+    1:
+        image: /images/user-guide/ui/widgets/actions/guide/widget-header-button-6-pe.png
+        title: 'You will be transferred to the state specified in the action.'

+on-row-click-1:
+    0:
+        image: /images/user-guide/ui/widgets/actions/guide/on-row-click-1-pe.png
+        title: 'As an example for this manual, select "Widget header button" action source.
+Input a name for the action and select an icon that will represent a button.
+With this icon, action will be performed.
+Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu.
+After choosing an action type, the drop-down menu "Target dashboard state" appears.
+Select a previously created state you&#39;d like to be transitioned to.
+When the desired state has been selected, click the "Add" button;'
+    1:
+        image: /images/user-guide/ui/widgets/actions/guide/on-row-click-2-pe.png
+        title: 'Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
+Click "Save";'
+    2:
+        image: /images/user-guide/ui/widgets/actions/guide/on-row-click-3-pe.png
+        title: 'Click "Apply" to save the widget settings;'
+    3:
+        image: /images/user-guide/ui/widgets/actions/guide/on-row-click-4-pe.png
+        title: 'Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.'

+on-row-click-2:
+    0:
+        image: /images/user-guide/ui/widgets/actions/guide/on-row-click-5-pe.png
+        title: 'After saving the changes, you can see the action button next to the device name to open the device details.
+Click this icon;'
+    1:
+        image: /images/user-guide/ui/widgets/actions/guide/on-row-click-6-pe.png
+        title: 'You will be transferred to the state specified in the action.'

 entity-sources:
     0:
         image: /images/user-guide/ui/widgets/actions/entity-cards/entity-sources-1-pe.png